 If you decided to not opt for a data connection and find yourself without WiFi, local storage is also possible, with the device featuring a microSD card slot, with support up to 64 GB.
 Wireless connectivity via Miracast is also available, and there is also an HDMI port, and USB port for charging your mobile device.

-The picture quality is by far the best of the lot, with its rating of 200 lumens and 720p resolution.
+Its rating of 200 lumens and 720p resolution is outstanding.
 You get a nice, bright, crisp, and clear image, and colors are absolutely beautiful, at a maximum of 120 inches.
 There are no weird tints or hues or strange color temperatures to worry about, and the color reproduction is very accurate.
 There is an auto focus feature, but the implementation is slower than the others, and the device does tend to re-adjust the focus every now and then even if the device is not moved, but you do have the option to turn this setting off once the device is set down correctly.

 There are different options for brightness as well, including low, medium, and high, but the last option will require the device to be plugged into an AC wall unit.
 Another feature that the ZTE SPro 2 has that the others do not is Keystoning, which means that the projector will automatically correct the angle to prevent the picture from stretching, so even if the projector is not sitting perpendicular to the wall, the projector image will be of a rectangular shape.
 The speakers on the projector are about the same quality as that of the ASUS S1, albeit a little quieter, but there is also a headphone jack available to connect external speakers.
 The device also packs a 6,300 mAh battery, which keeps things running for around 3 hours.